 The table below shows that from 2020-2022, CACRC held a total of 64 meetings and public hearings, including regular monthly board meetings, committee meetings and annual meetings.
 All meetings were open to the public with meeting notices, agendas, minutes and materials posted on the CACRC website at www.albanyida.com.
 Also, CACRC held public hearings in which the public was given the opportunity to comment on the proposed financial assistance before CACRC Board approval consideration.
 Public hearing notices were published in advance in a local newspaper and posted at City Hall and on the CACRC website.
-Furthermore, from 2016-2022 all required Public Authority Accountability Act (PAAA) reports were filed on time and posted on the CACRC 's website.
+Furthermore, from 2016-2023 all required Public Authority Accountability Act (PAAA) reports were filed on time and posted on the CACRC 's website.

-untability, Integrity & Transparency 2022 2021 2020 Filing of Required PAAA Reports All reports were filed All reports were filed All reports were file on time on time on time Annual meeting held Annual meeting held Annual meeting hel Annual Meeting in January in January in January Dates of the Board Dates of the Board Dates of the Board meetings were meetings were meetings were posted to the posted to the posted to the website in January website in January website in January 7 Board meetings 9 Board meetings 8 Board meetings Board Meetings held held held board meetings Meeting agendas Meeting agendas Meeting agendas and materials were and materials were and materials were posted to website posted to website posted to website prior to meetings prior to meetings prior to meetings Meeting minutes Meeting minutes Meeting minutes posted to website posted to website posted to website 9 Committee 12 Committee 11 Committee meetings held meetings held meetings held Meeting agendas Meeting agendas Meeting agendas Committee Meetings and materials were and materials were and materials wer committee meetings posted to website posted to website posted to website prior to meetings prior to meetings prior to meetings Meeting minutes Meeting minutes Meeting minutes posted to website posted to website posted to website 1 Public hearing 4 Public hearings 0 Public hearings Public Hearings (1) held held held Fublic Hearings Notices published as Notices published as Notices published a required required required
+Accountability, Integrity & Transparency 2023 2022 2021 Filing of Required PAAA Reports All reports were filed All reports were filed All reports were filed on time on time on time A second A Acadia a Annual meeting held Annual meeting held Annual meeting held Annual Meeting in January in January in January Dates of the Board Dates of the Board Dates of the Board meetings were meetings were meetings were posted to the posted to the posted to the website in January website in January website in January 6 Board meetings 7 Board meetings 9 Board meetings Poord Mootings held held held Board Meetings Meeting agendas Meeting agendas Meeting agendas and materials were and materials were and materials were posted to website posted to website posted to website prior to meetings prior to meetings prior to meetings Meeting minutes Meeting minutes Meeting minutes posted to website posted to website posted to website 10 Committee 9 Committee 12 Committee meetings held meetings held meetings held Meeting agendas Meeting agendas Meeting agendas Committee Meetings and materials were and materials were and materials were Committee Meetings posted to website posted to website posted to website prior to meetings prior to meetings prior to meetings Meeting minutes Meeting minutes Meeting minutes posted to website posted to website posted to website Public Hearings (1) 1 Public hearing 1 Public hearing 4 Public hearings held held held Notices published as Notices published as Notices published as required required required